BioPAL/governance/governance.md

 -   Active Contribution
 -   Institutional Neutrality

-### Benevolent Dictator of Life
+### Benevolent Dictator for Life

-The ultimate decision-maker is the BIOMASS mission manager: Klaus Scipal, a trusted member of the community who has the final say in the case of disputes.
-Additionally, up to three "Benevolent Dictators for Life" (BDFL) can be appointed by ESA staff in accordance to the BIOMASS mission manager.
+The ultimate decision-maker is the ESA BIOMASS Data Quality Manager: Clement Albinet, who has the final say in the case of disputes.
+Additionally, up to three "Benevolent Dictators for Life" (BDFL) can be appointed by ESA and in accordance to the BIOMASS Mission Manager.
 The BDFL model is followed by many successful open source projects.
-BioPAL will have at least a member of the ESA BIOMASS Mission Staff in this role: [TBD].
+BioPAL will have at least one member of the ESA BIOMASS Mission Staff in this role: either the BIOMASS Data Quality Manager, Mission Manager, PDGS Manager or Science Manager.

 As Dictator, the BDFL has the authority to make all final decisions for The Project under the BIOMASS mission manager.
 As Benevolent, the BDFL, in practice chooses to